 Step 6: Undergo Assessment

-☐ Select a certified CMMC Third-Party Assessment Organization (C3PAO)
+☐ Select an Authorized CMMC Third-Party Assessment Organization (C3PAO)

 ☐ Perform a mock assessment